atsushieno/atsushieno.github.io/_drafts/2019-03-08-your-filename.md

 I haven't really explained what MML is.
 Music Macro Language is a text program-like syntax that is used to describe songs by operations, which are compiled to some song files.
 It was popular in 20th century, and then modern DAWs took place in DTM world.
 There was no dominant song data format, so as no dominant MML syntax - just like programming languages, there were various syntaxes.
 It was because, the output can be either FM/PSG chip (mostly ones from YAMAHA), MIDI, or even BEEP sound.
 My compiler is to generate Standard MIDI file.

+There are always certain people who prefer "traditional styles" - for example, Yuzo Koshiro, a famous VGM composer, had released [their FM synthesizer driver](https://github.com/onitama/mucom88) (which is for virtual synthesizer as well as for physical FM chip) on github, in November, 2018.
+And then there were some people who released songs based on the driver.
+That's what happened since 2018....

+Anyhow I should tell you what it is like.
 The examples below are typical MML operations:

 - `c`, `d`, `e`, `f`, `g`, `a`, `b` : they are "notes" in sol-fa (do, re, mi...).
 - `r` : rest